Eating-Bread-On-Sofa/ebos-doc/doc/deploy edgex and backend.md

 ## use JAR
 java -jar xxx.jar
-see releases in each project
+see releases in each repo